p-qq/Skadaddle-RPC/README.md

 # Skadaddle-RPC
 Just an RPC i made out of bordem.
+Also, It when you click the boxs it won't work on your side, but if somebody else clicks them it'll redirct them to the link.

 # You must have DISCORD app open, i'll add discord canary and otehr bs in the future.